youssefelghamour/alx-airbnb-database/database-adv-script/performance_monitoring.md

 # Monitoring and Refining the Database Performance

-This README summarizes the analysis of query performance on the Airbnb database.
+This file summarizes the analysis of query performance on the Airbnb database.

 ## 1. Fast Queries Using Indexes